 The methodology of steelmaking LCCA analysis follows the general guideline of LCCA calculations.
-Cost difference and carbon emission difference are calculated to produce LCCA value: how much additional cost is paid to produce the same steel but with one ton less ${\rm CO_2}$ emissions.
+Cost difference and carbon emission difference are calculated to produce LCCA value: how much additional cost is paid to produce the same steel but with one ton less CO2 emissions.
 In the baseline cost assumptions (i.e., baseline BF/BOF, DRI-EAF, EAF scrap), CapEx includes the primary capital charges represented as one unit.
 The OpEx includes the raw material costs (e.g., iron ore, coal, scrap, gases, electricity), associated transportation costs, and others (e.g., labor and maintenance).
-The carbon emission includes only the direct emission (onsite emission) and energy emission (e.g., electricity associated emission) associated with steel production, i.e., the emission does not include transportation emission and plant building emission.
-These assumptions mismatch (e.g., transportation emission is not included but transportation cost is included) is widely accepted since the cost burden is included for steel production, which must be counted.
+The carbon emission includes only the direct emission (onsite emission) and energy emission (e.g., electricity associated emission) associated with steel production, i.e., the emission does not include transportation emission is not included but transportation cost is included) is widely accepted since the cost burden is included for steel production, which must be counted.
 But the carbon emission burden is shared in other sectors typically (e.g., transportation sector emission) and is not counted.
 Please refer to the steel paper (in review) for other methodology details such as technology specific cost assumptions and carbon emissions.